 - The Ravenloft metaplot features a prophecy that alludes to a "Time of Unparalleled Darkness".
 Very few details are given as to the specifics, other than it sounds bad.
 Events like the Grand Conjunction, the Grim Harvest, the disappearance of Ruldolph van Richten, and the outright disappearance of several island domains have all been hinted as leading up to this time of climactic badness.
 Considering the themes already present in the Ravenloft setting as a default, that's saying something.

 - The Grand Conjunction itself was one at the time.
 A prophecy by the Hyskosa, the setting's Nostradamus analogue, laid out six incredibly vague events that, when brought to pass, would lead to the destruction of the entire demiplane.
 Only interference by Azalin, who had been manipulating events to bring the prophecies about ahead of time and inadvertently juxtaposing the last two verses prevented the Grand Conjunction from taking hold in full.
-Even so, the turmoil was tremendous, leading to a modified Class 1, with several domains shuffled, lost, destroyed, and even discovered, along with a massive Bottomless Pit covering hundreds of square miles in the center of the Core's landmass.
+Even so, the turmoil was tremendous, leading to a modified Class 1, with several domains shuffled, lost, destroyed, and discovered, along with a massive Bottomless Pit covering hundreds of square miles in the center of the Core's landmass.

 - In BIONICLE, Gaaki's Mask of Clairvoyance gives her visions of the future, and for some reason causes her to speak in extremely vague terms.
 However, her teammates are occasionally able to decipher her ramblings, eg "Seekers of Shadows" means the Dark Hunters.